charleskelley/large-language-models/databricks-llm101x/README.md

 * Few-shot learning - train a model to do a new task with a few training examples of that task

-Addtional tasks that are general and overlap with other tasks:
+Additional tasks that are general and overlap with other tasks:

 * Conversation or chat - generating text in response to a prompt
 * (Table) question-answering - answering questions about a table